begeistert/avr8sharp/README.md

 }
 ```

-The above code snippet demonstrates how to create an AVR runner for the Arduino Uno,
+The code snippet above illustrates how to create an AVR runner for the Arduino
-and it is designed to run the following Arduino sketch:
+Uno.
+This runner is specifically designed to execute the following Arduino
+sketch:

 ```cpp
 // Green LED connected to LED_BUILTIN,